AnjuGopalkrishnan/pronunciation-evaluation-smc/README.md

 TODO. talk about how to train the model

-NOTE: put the results inside ml folder but only download the checkpoint and not the other file
+NOTE: put the results inside src folder but only download the checkpoint and not the other wav2vec checkpoint as that will automatically get downloaded

 ### Frontend Setup